DawidMa/sheeshApp/documentation/srs.md

 #### 0.3.2.2 **3.3.2 Using a browser**

-We will not provide an online website and the possibility to use our network in browsers.

 #### 0.3.2.3 **3.3.3 Honest person**
 We expect the user to be an honest person, who just upload profile images which won´t offend other people.
 Our users should obey the law.